Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 Next, go to the main page of the service.

-3. Create a security group in VPC.
+3. Creating a security group in VPC.

 Select the platform - Evolution.

-Next, open the menu on the left and go to the section – ‘Security groups’, then select – ‘Create a security group’.
+Next, open the menu on the left, and go to the section - 'Security groups', then select - 'Create a security group'.

 Fill in the items as in the example below: